mjp41/cpython/Doc/regions.md

 We have developed a new algorithm for reference counting immutable state using strongly connected components and union-find.
 We need to implement this algorithm inside the Python runtime, and then perform reference counting for immutable objects at the level of the SCC.
 This is fully documented and the code is available in the main Verona runtime repository: [https://github.com/microsoft/verona-rt/blob/main/src/rt/region/freeze.h](freeze.h).
+The reference counts of immutable object need to be modified in a concurrency safe way with atomic instructions.

 ### Phase 7: Concurrency

 Expose `when` and integrate with multiple interpreters.

+Expose shared regions that can be contained in immutable state.

 ### Phase 8: More efficient region representation.